binduwavell/generator-alfresco/README.md

 yo alfresco:amp
 ```

-This starts by asking if you would like to add source, local or remote AMPs.
+This starts by asking if you would like to add source, local, remote or common AMPs.

 When you select **Source AMP**, we'll ask a few questions and then create additional
 repo/share source AMPs under the `customizations` folder.
 These are created by copying